Olympic Peninsula Forests

 Sadie Creek Multi-Use Trails and Campground

 Sadie Creek Trailhead, a 30-mile trail and road system on the Olympic Peninsula.
 The trail climbs to about 2,500 feet, giving visitors views of the Strait of Juan de Fuca, Vancouver and the San Juan Islands.
 Enjoy six first-come, first-served campsites at this trailhead.
-Campsites can accommodate up to a 30-foot RV, though size may vary by site.
+Campsites can accommodate up to a 30-foot trailer, though size may vary by site.

 Download a trail map of Sadie Creek.